jhudson8/simple-mock-server/README.md

 Installation
 -----------
 ```
-npm install -g static-mock-server
+npm install -g simple-mock-server
 ```

 Usage
 -----------
-The server will serve out files from the directory in which it was started (by typing ```static-mock-server```)
+The server will serve out files from the directory in which it was started (by typing ```simpl-mock-server```)

 If the URI path has no extension, a ```.json``` extension will be appended.
 Any query parameters will be removed as well.